advanced-rest-client/anypoint-api-console/README.md

 $ npm i --save @mulesoft/anypoint-api-console
 ```

-API console is downloaded, installed and compiled (bundled) when this module
-is installed automatically.

-The script will install current version of the console and perform
-the build for production.
+The script installs latest version of the console and performs build optimized for production.
 The assets are located in two bundles:

 - build/es5-bundle
 - build/es6-bundle